jayshreeanand/stacks-watchdog/README.md

 If you encounter any issues or have questions, please:

 - Open an issue on GitHub
-- Contact us at support@etnwatchdog.com
+- Contact us at ping.jayshree@gmail.com
-- Join our community Discord server

 ---